Akilan1999/Akilan-website/content/hiking/burntisland.md

 ## Walk description
 A really easy and relaxed walk.
 Can be easily done no matter the weather condition.
-From the previous hikes done so far one of the most well connected hikes especially from the Edinburgh side.
+From the previous hikes done so far one of the most well connected hikes (In terms of public transport) especially from the Edinburgh side.

 ### Key highlights
 - Really cute train station.
-- You can easily unleash the kid in yourself by adoring the cute trains and [4 legged wingman](https://hips.hearstapps.com/hmg-prod/images/cutest-dog-breed-german-shephard-6435743c5766b.jpg?crop=1.00xw:0.836xh;0,0.141xh&resize=980:*) along the walkway.
+- You can easily unleash the kid in yourself by adoring the cute trains and the [4 legged wingman](https://hips.hearstapps.com/hmg-prod/images/cutest-dog-breed-german-shephard-6435743c5766b.jpg?crop=1.00xw:0.836xh;0,0.141xh&resize=980:*) along the walkway.
 - Fancy houses blocking pathways which should be public.

 ## Path we walked